eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 A sorted list reduces the amount of work required to solve common problems like:

-- Closest pair (which pair of numbers are closest to each other)
+- Closest pair (which pair of numbers are closest to each other).
-- Element uniqueness
+- Element uniqueness.
-- Frequency distribution (which element occurs largest number of times in a set)
+- Frequency distribution (which element occurs largest number of times in a set).
-- Selection (what is the kth largest element in an array)
+- Selection (what is the kth largest element in an array).

 {% cite algorithm-design-manual -l 104-5 %}